 Image via Falke website.
 Hmm, pink knee-highs–it’s a good look on him.
 Can your man rock that look?

 Devan loves yellow.
 He’s been asking me for handknit yellow socks.
 I was worried that by the time I had time to knit them he might have a new favourite colour–he does that sometimes.
 Since I needed a new sample for my Tip-Toe-Up Socks class, the decision was easy–yellow socks!
 Devan loves them and he still loves yellow.
 In the class I show how to knit a replaceable heel for these socks and it requires some grafting.
-I demonstrate grafting on the needles which feels much more like a read more
+I demonstrate grafting on the needles which feels much more read more

 My Mum was a children’s school librarian and she has introduced me to many books, as you can imagine.
 One of her favourites to read aloud to her students was Millions of Cats.
 Upon rereading this book with Devan when he was little, I was thrilled to find an illustration of the very old woman knitting a toe-up sock on what appears to be six dpns.
-I imagine Wanda Gág, who both wrote and illustrated the book was not a knitter, but I was pleased none-the-less to see knitting in the book.
-The story is read more
+I imagine Wanda Gág, who both wrote and illustrated the book was not a knitter, but I was pleased none-the-less to see knitting in the read more

 In a box of my childhood things in my mother’s basement I discovered this pair of mittens I used to wear when I was Devan’s age.
 They are trigger mitts from Newfoundland.
 Devan and me, both at 8 yrs old.
 In the 1970s we moved from Alberta to St. John’s, Newfoundland.
 It was a big adventure for my family and although a part of Canada, Newfoundland seemed so different to us in many ways.
 Among our many discoveries was the strong tradition of knitting in Newfoundland—especially handknit trigger mitts, sometimes called three finger mittens.
 It seems they are unique to read more